fralik/CGM/README.markdown

 ## Acknowledgement

-Thanks to Gregory Konradt and Julia Aronshtam who helped me with the extension.
+Thanks to Gregory Konradt, Julia Aronshtam and Andrey Skvortsov who helped me with the extension.

 ## Legal
 I am not a Google Employee or officially affiliated with Google in any way.
 This extension is not endorsed by Google.
 Google, Gmail and the Gmail logo are trademarks of Google Inc. Use of these trademarks is subject to Google Permissions.